Net5F/AmalgamEngine/README.md

 On Windows, you can use Visual Studio's developer terminal (`Tools` -> `Command Line` -> `Developer Command Prompt`) for easy access to CMake.

 ## Contributing
-### Bugs
-Bug reports and fixes are always welcome.
-Feel free to open an issue or submit a PR.

-### Features
 Contributions are very welcome!
 Feel free to work on features or bugfixes and submit PRs, they'll all be promptly reviewed.

 There's a fairly solid vision for the near-future of this engine.
 If you would like to work on a larger feature, please make sure it's on [the roadmap](https://worlds.place/roadmap.html), or [join the discord](https://discord.gg/EA2Sg3ar74) and discuss it before getting started.